End of the road as BMW secures victory in patent dispute over vehicle navigation tech

 A Michigan district court has found that German car maker BMW has not infringed the remaining patent in a long-running dispute with Swiss patent-holding company Beacon Navigation.

-US district judge Mark Goldsmith on 18 September granted summary judgement ruling that BMW had not infringed the '511 patent through its improved vehicle navigation systems.
+US district judge Mark Goldsmith on 18 September granted summary judgment ruling that BMW had not infringed the ’511 patent through its improved vehicle navigation systems.
 In a separate ruling on the validity of the patent, Goldsmith granted in part and denied in part BMW’s motion for summary judgment.
 The invalidity counterclaim is still pending in this case.

-The court found that, on the whole, BMW was entitled to summary judgment of no infringement eIther directly or indirectly.
+The court found that, on the whole, BMW was entitled to summary judgment of no infringement either directly or indirectly.
 The court did reject BMW’s first defence which was based on maths principles.
-The judge, however, agreed with BMW’s other arguments, such as the fact that claim 1 of the '511 patent recites that the navigation system rotates “said velocity” which the GPS receiver “provides".
+The judge, however, agreed with BMW’s other arguments, such as the fact that claim 1 of the ’511 patent recites that the navigation system rotates “said velocity” which the GPS receiver “provides”.
 Since BMW’s accused navigation systems do not rotate a GPS velocity provided by the GPS receiver, BMW successfully argued the claim language precludes infringement.

 The court also found that BMW had not induced customers to infringement.